pieterjandesmedt/vite-et-reves/content/captains-log/2020-05-16-resume-life.md

 `At: Grand Anse Bay, Grenada`

 Living space on Vite & Rêves is about 30m<sup>2</sup>.
-This works out to about 2 by 3 meters per person.
-Imagine living on 2 by 3 meters for more than a month.
+This works out to about 6m<sup>2</sup> per person.
+Imagine living on 2 by 3 m for more than a month.
 The United Nations has condemned countries for less.
 Amnesty International would write some _very_ angry letters.

 To put things in perspective: out of 120 000 inhabitants, 7 currently have covid19.
 All are quarantined and doing well.
 Contact tracing is continuous and extensive.
 In short: There's zero risk.